 - Official GRE Test Scores

-All applicants to Doctoral programs must provide official GRE test scores.
+Applicants to certain master’s programs and all applicants to doctoral programs must provide official GRE test scores.
 Minimum recommended scores for admission to the Graduate School are:

 - Verbal: 146